CodeToolPerson/better_player_plus/doc/pictureinpictureconfiguration.md

 `pipMenuIcon` variable in `BetterPlayerControlsConfiguration`.

 Warning:
-Both Android and iOS PiP versions are in very early stage.
+Android PiP feature is in an early stage.
 There can be bugs and small issues.
 Please make sure that you've checked state of the PiP in Better Player before moving it to the production.

 Known limitations: